Coronavirus latest: US schools unlikely to fully reopen this year, cases surge | DW | 18.07.2020

 Millions more children in the US have learned they're unlikely to return to classrooms full time in the fall because of a surge in cases.
 Texas has reported a record daily COVID-19 death toll.
 Follow DW for the latest.

-03:12 Australian Prime Minister Scott Morrison has cancelled the next parliament sitting in light of the spike in COVID-19 cases.
+03:12 Australian Prime Minister Scott Morrison has canceled the next parliament sitting in light of the spike in COVID-19 cases.

 The parliament, scheduled to return on August 4, will now reconvene on August 24.